GeForceLegend/SEUS_PTGI_GFME/Readme.md

 A deeply modified version of SEUS PTGI

+## Language Files

+If you want to add language file for your own language, create a pull request!

+Please make sure the name of your language file is lower-case like `en_us.lang` but not `en_US.lang`, or low versions of Minecraft and Optifine won't read them.

 ## Install

 ### Due to PTGI's EULA, its illegal to distribute PTGI's code directly, so you need to follow these steps to extract SEUS PTGI GFME